Conversion ready

 Transformation Core:

-HTML to Markdown transformation stages and review outputs
+HTML to Markdown transformation stages

 Element Mapping:

-HTML elements and their Markdown conversion behavior
+HTML constructs and Markdown conversion behavior

-HTML Construct Markdown Handling Review Note
+HTML Construct Markdown Handling Boundary to Check

 Privacy Notes: